Best bike fenders / mudguards for fall and winter riding 2024

 Reasons to avoid

-The Flinger Race Pro guards are an easy to install set of clip-on mudguards that fit securely to road bikes which that doesn't have specific eyelets for mounting 'guards.
+The Flinger Race Pro guards are an easy-to-install set of clip-on mudguards that fit securely to road bikes without specific eyelets for mounting 'guards.

 In the box comes a rear guard with stays attached, a rear guard extension, adjustable stays with an attachment foot, a short bracket and four rubber attachment strips.
 The attachment strips wrap around the seat and chain stays then link onto a hook in the bracket that holds the guard in place.